 Tipsworks action-RPG is the closest you'll get to Dark Souls on mobile: it's got the spooky dying world, the hard-as-nails enemies, and the same stamina-based dodge-and-stab combat system.
 You've even got bonfires, known here as altars, which act as checkpoints for your progress and let you level up your character.

 Motion Twin's roguevania platformer, Dead Cells, was one of the most popular games of the year back in 2017, and considering it had Hollow Knight to compete with, that's quite the achievement.
 Now you can also play the game on mobile, too, delving into its procedurally generated dungeons and mastering its many skill-based weapons as you hack your way through enemies to navigate a mysterious castle setting.
-Dead Cells' DLC, The Bad Seed, adds even more replayability, with extra levels and a brand-new boss to boot.
+Dead Cells is not only one of the best Android action games, but one of the best action games, period.
+Its DLC, The Bad Seed, also adds even more replayability, with extra levels and a brand-new boss to boot.

 GTA III, Vice City, and San Andreas

 Nothing says action more than loading up on guns and racking up stars in GTA.
 Lucky for you, mobile has ports for GTA III, Vice City, and San Andreas, meaning whether you want Miami, L.A, or New York as the backdrop for your rampage, the options are all there.
 Despite looking their age, these GTA games remain classics for a reason, and even though they lack the quality-of-life improvements of their sequels, they still deliver a fun dose of nostalgia to this day.
 Sadly, there aren't any cheats on Android, though.